ongov/ontario-design-system/docker/README.md

 container UID/GID with your host (`PUID`/`PGID`) and fixes ownership of `node_modules`/`.pnpm-store` before dropping privileges.

+## CI Usage

+GitHub Actions runs Playwright tests inside the `mcr.microsoft.com/playwright:v1.55.0-noble` job container.
+In CI we do not use Docker Compose or bind mounts; the workflow installs dependencies with pnpm and executes the existing test scripts inside the container.

 ## Structure

 - `docker/playwright/Dockerfile` - Base image with browsers baked in.